IdaFaust/hsro-inf-fpk.github.io/assets/06-vorlesung/slides.md

 # Type Internals

-You can get evene more ...
+You can get even more ...

 ```java
 // family affairs...